-In the 2000s Indonesians continue to come to New Zealand to study, with practical courses proving particularly popular.
+In the 2000s Indonesians continued to come to New Zealand to study, with practical courses proving particularly popular.
 Here, dairy farmers Mochamad Dwi Satriyo (centre) and Ali Mahmud (right) talk about controlling bacterial infection in cows with veterinary nurse Lisa Hime in 2013.
-With 10 other Indonesian farmers, the pair spent eight weeks doing a dairy training course at Taratahi Agricultural Training Centre in the Wairarapa, then went to Massey University in Palmerston North, where they met with Hime.
+With 10 other Indonesian farmers, the pair spent eight weeks doing a dairy training course at Taratahi Agricultural Training Centre in Wairarapa, then went to Massey University in Palmerston North, where they met Hime.
 Afterwards they travelled to Taupō and Hamilton to look at dairy farming practices.

 Te whakamahi i tēnei tūemi

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder by contacting [email protected]